viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial-2.md

 The battery pack works with batteries 67.5 mm in length, but the battery housing includes a spring to accommodate most batteries of that approximate length.

 - Turn the rover over so that you can see the battery housing.
-- Place four 18650 batteries (taking care to ensure correct polarity orientation) inside the battery pack to provide power to the rover, which can be turned on and off via the power switch.
+- Place four 18650 batteries (taking care to ensure correct polarity orientation) inside the battery pack to provide power to the rover, which can be turned on and off through the power switch.

 {{% alert title="Tip" color="tip" %}}
 Ensure that the batteries are making contact with the terminals inside the battery pack.